compphil2mmae/compphil2mmae.github.io/content/en/event/240529_G_Kolloquium_Derpmann/index.md

 projects:
 ---

-Das KIT Philosophie-Kolloquium wurde im Sommersemester 2024 nach Abstimmung mit der [Fachschaft](https://geistsoz.de/) und mit den akademischen Mitarbeiter:innen des [Departments für Philosophie](https://www.philosophie.kit.edu) organisiert von {{% mention "inga.bones" %}}.
+The KIT Philosophy Colloquium was organised in the summer semester 2024 by {{% mention "inga.bones" %}} in coordination with the [Fachschaft](https://geistsoz.de/) and the academic employees of the [Department of Philosophy](https://www.philosophie.kit.edu).

 {{% callout note%}}
-**Student:innen** sind herzlich willkommen!
+**Students** are very welcome!
 {{% /callout %}}